Confidence falls as CEOs prepare for more shocks

 Companies' response to tough times is to manage operations with ever greater efficiencies and keep a tight rein on cash.

-Worldwide, corporates now hold $4.2 trillion in cash, up 5 percent from a year earlier and much more than is needed for liquidity purposes, according to estimates from Citi this month.
+Worldwide, corporates now hold $4.2 trillion (2.69 trillion pound) in cash, up 5 percent from a year earlier and much more than is needed for liquidity purposes, according to estimates from Citi this month.

 Mark Spelman, Accenture's global head of strategy, believes companies are seriously concerned about the credit situation and recent pressures in the banking sector, particularly in Europe, which is likely to keep mergers and acquisitions subdued.